18F/before-you-ship/_pages/ato/background.md

 The information system's owner, working with the AO, decides which controls should be implemented.
 NIST's encyclopedic [Special Publication 800-53](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf) (currently on revision 4) is the definitive guide to security and privacy controls for federal information systems.
 Which controls are selected is based on the following:

 * *The impact level of the system* (low, moderate or high).
 SP 800-53 provides a "baseline" set of controls for each level.
-The higher the level, the more controls are in scope.
+The higher the level, the more controls or control enhancements are in scope.
 For systems running on cloud infrastructure, you should consult [FedRAMP's security control documentation](https://www.fedramp.gov/resources/documents-2016/).
 * *Which controls are already taken care of by your infrastructure*.
 If you're running in the cloud, many controls are taken care of at the infrastructure or platform layer.
-If your provider has received a FedRAMP ATO, it will provide a document called a _customer responsibility matrix_ (CRM) listing the residual controls that are the responsibility of the applications running on the infrastructure or platform.
+If your provider has received a FedRAMP ATO, it will provide a document called a _customer responsibility matrix_ (CRM) listing the residual or hybrid controls that are the responsibility (or partial responsibility) of the applications running on the infrastructure or platform.
 * *What type of ATO you want to receive*.
 The GSA provides a "lightweight" ATO process designed for pilot systems running on GSA authorized infrastructure, for which fewer controls are in scope.
 * *Tailoring*.
 The information system owner, working with the AO and the agency's information security team, can then add, remove or modify controls to achieve cost-effective, risk-based security, based on the agency's mission or business need.